Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Pulse Modification for Random Density Fluctuations

 \section{Pulse Modification for Random Density Fluctuations}

 As we discussed above, in principle, a detailed analysis of perturbed pulses should be able to reveal a wealth of information about underlying density fluctuations occurring inside a pulsar.
 The order of phase transition, the symmetry breaking pattern, the time scale of phase transition, etc. will leave distinctive characteristic perturbations on the pulses.
 For this, one should consider specific source of density fluctuation, with well defined distribution of density fluctuations, and calculate in detail the resulting pulse modification.
 However, certain aspects of generic density fluctuations, in particular those resulting from any phase transition, will have qualitative implications for pulse modifications.
 Such density fluctuations will be statistical in nature, and will lead to random contributions to the components of the MI tensor.
 A general study of such fluctuations was carried out by some of us in \cite{Bagchi:2021etv} where the density fluctuations were modeled in terms of Gaussian distributed random components of MI tensor added to the unperturbed diagonal MI tensor of the neutron star.
 With the form of perturbed MI tensor prescribed, the resulting effects on pulse timings as well as specific nature of pulse modulations was then calculated.
-An important finding in \cite{Bagchi:2021etv} was that even for very tiny density fluctuations, with resulting changes in pulsar timings being extremely small, pulse profile modification were found to become relatively large due to modulations resulting from wobbling of NS.
-Main reason for this was that while pulse timing changes remain proportional to typical density fluctuation magnitude $\epsilon$, the pulse profile modification were found to be proportional to $\epsilon/\eta^2$ where $\eta$ is the NS deformation parameter. ($\eta$ is typically very small $\sim 10^{-8} - 10^{-4}$.
-This observation will play an important role in later discussion when we discuss possible detection of external GWs using NS deformations.)
-We first discuss this case of random MI components from \cite{Bagchi:2021etv}.
-Subsequently, we will also briefly mention how this technique can be applied to cases where where modified MI tensor is precisely known, for example, the case of specific density fluctuations occurring in neutron stars during collision with an asteroid.